Degree Learning Outcomes

 - Applied Musicianship

-Students will develop advanced professional competency in applied musicianship through written music theory, musical analysis, large and small ensemble performance, and advanced applied studies with their respective instrument or voice.
+Students will develop advanced professional competency in applied musicianship across various jazz subgenres through written music theory, musical analysis, large jazz ensemble and small jazz combo performance, and advanced applied studies with their respective instrument, including improvisation and compositional studies.

 - Music Technology

-Students will apply and demonstrate proficiency in current and emerging technologies used in the process of carrying out music research, analysis, and performance.
+Students will apply and demonstrate proficiency in current and emerging technologies used in the process of carrying out jazz music research, analysis, performance, and composition.

 - Music Research

-Students will apply and demonstrate proficiency in musical research through critical writing projects, presentations, and readings of historical and cultural significance.
+Students will apply and demonstrate proficiency in musical research through critical writing projects, presentations, and readings of historical and cultural significance, with emphasis on the jazz idiom.

 - Music Literacy and Critical Thinking

-Students will gain literacy and critical thinking skills by examining music literature and music research through performing, reading, researching, writing, listening, speaking, and reasoning about music.
-Critical thinking comprises the integration of historical and theoretical domains to identify and to solve problems within and beyond the discipline of music.
+Students will gain advanced literacy and critical thinking skills by examining jazz-oriented music literature and music research through performing, reading, researching, writing, listening, speaking, and reasoning about music.
+Critical thinking comprises the integration of historical and theoretical domains to identify and solve problems within the discipline of music.

 - Historical and Cultural Foundations

-Students will develop the capacity to situate contemporary musical experiences by interpreting a broad range of musical styles and practices from different historical eras and cultural traditions.
+Students will develop the capacity to situate contemporary musical experiences by interpreting a broad range of musical styles and practices from relevant historical jazz eras and cultural traditions; students will also gain a personal understanding and appreciation of the jazz art form—its unique historical and cultural significance—which they can apply to their musical journey, both within and beyond the university setting.

 - Performance and Creativity

-Students on the performance track will perform on a primary instrument and will exemplify an advanced level of competence, both artistically and creatively.
+Students on the performance track will perform on a primary instrument and will exemplify an advanced level of competence—artistically, technically, and creatively. in addition, students will demonstrate the ability to arrange and compose music within the jazz tradition, while developing a personal voice both conceptually and improvisationally.

 - Musical Leadership and Community Engagement